-We will consider any reasonable adjustments needed to ensure that you can participate in our selection process fairly.
+We will also consider any reasonable adjustments needed to ensure that you can participate in our selection process fairly.